Hendrixer/API-design-v4/lessons/04-intro-to-prisma/A-what-is-prisma.md

 ## You need an ORM

 When it comes to choosing a DB for your API, there are many variables at play.
 For the most part, you'll end up with a Relational (SQL) DB or a NoSql DB (Document Store).
-We're not going to get into what is the "best" DB because that's impossible to answer and changes are your product's needs change.
+We're not going to get into what is the "best" DB because that's impossible to answer and changes as your product's needs change.

-However, no matter the DB, how you interact with the DB matters as well.
+However, no matter the DB, how you interact with the DB matters.
 What good is the perfect DB that is painfull to interact with.
 Enter, and ORM.
-Object-Relational Mapping (ORM) is a term used to describe a technique that allows you to interact with a DB using an object-oriented approach.
+Object-Relational Mapper (ORM) is a term used to describe a technique that allows you to interact with a DB using an object-oriented approach.
 When most people say ORM, they're actually talking about an ORM library, which is really just and SDK for your DB.
-For example, without and ORM, you can interact with a SQL DB using, well, SQL.
+For example, without and ORM, you can only interact with a SQL DB using SQL.

 ```sql
 INSERT INTO Customers (